From living rooms to landfills, some holiday shopping returns take a 'very sad path'

 Where does it all go?
 Take the blanket I bought on holiday sale, only to discover it's just too small for my new couch.
 So I sent it back.
 Sorry, blanket!
 What will happen to it?

-"Your blanket has a very high probability of being in a landfill," says Hitendra Chaturvedi, a supply chain management professor of practice at Arizona State University.
+"Your blanket has a very high probability of being in a landfill," says Hitendra Chaturvedi, a supply chain management professor of practice at Arizona State University, who estimates that 2021's returns will top $500 billion.
 "That is what consumers don't realize — the life of a return is a very, very sad path."

 Of course, this grim assessment is a bit of a, well, blanket statement.
 A lot depends on the product and the store's policies.
 For example, pricier clothes are very likely to get dry-cleaned and sold again as new.
 Sealed, never-opened packages might get sanitized and put back on the shelf.
 Electronics often get resold in an open box.